xg01/elden-ring-theorycrafting/README.md

 ## Usage
 - Pre-scraped, tabulated data can be found under `data/csv`.
-- The self-documented API can be found under `theorycraft`
+- Self-documented API can be found under `theorycraft`

 ## Roadmap
-This is intended to be an exploratory prototype; it is unlikely this will be maintained in the long term.
+This was mostly intended to be prototype API design for a theorcrafting environment; it currently is missing many implenentations, which shouldn't be done in Python for performance reasons.
+Google OR-Tools does handle some intended use cases, but it's API is less than ideal, and while it's possible to wrap C and C++ code, it unlikely is worth the effort.

 Python was used with the assumption that existing libraries are sufficient.
 However, it does not have a maintained Datalog implementation to provide deductive database queries.
 This is especially important for the primary use-case of providing introspective insights.
 Of course, this could be implemented from scratch, but it invalidates one of strongest arguments to use Python.